 File Access

 Control which paths inside a sandbox can be read or written using ACL rules on each file system mount.
-Rules are defined per-mount in SandboxConfig.fs[].acls and evaluated at the kernel level before any sandbox process can touch a file.
+Rules are defined per-mount in SandboxConfig.fs[].acls and enforced underneath the sandbox before any process can touch a file.

 FieldDescription

-pathA glob pattern matched against the absolute path (e.g. /workspace/**, /workspace/*.env)
+pathA glob matched against the absolute path (e.g. /workspace/**, /workspace/*.env).

-Rules are matched longest-prefix-first: the rule whose path pattern is the most specific match for a given file path wins.
+Rules are matched longest-prefix-first, the most specific matching path wins.
 If no rule matches, access is denied by default.
-A "deny" rule blocks all access regardless of order.

-The simplest policy grants full read-write access to a single mount:
+The simplest policy grants full access to a single mount.
+This is also the default when you omit fs entirely.

 index.ts